Please send me information about this trip

 Day 2: Fly Lima to Puerto Maldonado

-Day 4: Guided Activities in the Rain Forest
+Day 4: Into the Deep Forest

 Day 5: Rain Forest Lodge to Puerto Maldonado to Cusco